CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 - The Importance of Infrastructure Planning: Setting up secure connections using VPCs, configuring service accounts, and managing cloud resources were critical to ensuring that the deployment was seamless and scalable.
 - Dealing with Rate Limits and Access Restrictions: Understanding that external services might have limitations or IP restrictions taught me to prepare for such issues ahead of time.
 - Keeping Costs in Check: By monitoring services like Cloud Memory Store, I learned to identify and adjust configurations to reduce unnecessary expenses.
+- The importance of thoroughly researching the terms of use for third-party products and services that I plan to integrate into web applications.
+The challenge with YouTube's IP restrictions and their policy on video downloading highlighted how essential it is to understand the legal and technical limitations imposed by these services.

 ## Conclusion